segal-leguernherry/segal-leguernherry.github.io/Research/Research.md

 (with Annette Alstadsaeter, Niels Johannesen and Gabriel Zucman) \
 Revise & Resubmit, *Journal of Public Economics*

-<sub><sup> Exploiting rich administrative data and salient policy variation, we study the substi-
+<sub> Exploiting rich administrative data and salient policy variation, we study the substi-
 tution between illegal tax evasion and legal tax avoidance.
 By increasing its enforcement effort, the Norwegian government pushed many wealthy individuals to disclose assets pre- viously hidden abroad.
 We find that the taxes paid by these individuals rise 30% at the time of disclosure and that the rise is sustained over time.
 After stopping to evade, tax- payers do not start avoiding more.
-Our results suggest that cracking down on evasion by the wealthy can be an effective way to raise tax revenue, increase tax progressivity, and ultimately reduce inequality. </sup></sub>
+Our results suggest that cracking down on evasion by the wealthy can be an effective way to raise tax revenue, increase tax progressivity, and ultimately reduce inequality. </sub>

 &nbsp;